In order to reap the many benefits of recycling, you must succeed in recycling. Here’s how to win in recycling, in 3 steps:

 Effective placement of clear recycling signage and standardized recycling bins labels are part of the solution.

-A waste audit can provide a snapshot of missed opportunities, current waste diversion levels, potential diversion, and how effectively (or not) your recycling programs are working.
-Take a look at these two case studies:
+A waste audit can provide a snapshot of missed opportunities, current waste diversion levels, potential diversion, and how effectively (or not) your waste programs are working.
+See this case study.

 Photo: Nick Fewings, Unsplash